 The information and data in this study were obtained from the national database created by the Colombian Ministry of Health, known as the System of Information of Social Protection (SISPRO), which stores, processes and systematises Colombian citizens' health registers (data set).
-The data are collected by medical staff during each medical contact (inpatient or outpatient) from private and public health providers and insurers using the International Classification of Diseases (ICD-10).
+22 The data are collected by medical staff during each medical contact (inpatient or outpatient) from private and public health providers and insurers using the International Classification of Diseases (ICD-10).
 In addition, the demographic and clinical data are grouped in the RIPS (Individual Registry of Health Services Provision).
+23

-It should be noted that the Colombian health system has one of the most prominent coverages in Latin America, encompassing 50 million inhabitants, representing 97.78% of the population in 2020, according to the last survey of the National Administrative Department of Statistics (DANE) (data set).
+It should be noted that the Colombian health system has one of the most prominent coverages in Latin America, encompassing 50 million inhabitants, representing 97.78% of the population in 2020, according to the last survey of the National Administrative Department of Statistics (DANE) (data set).24 and sex, were added to describe the sociodemographic status of the disease.
+Finally, a database in Microsoft Excel (Microsoft, Redmond, Washington, USA) was elaborated and validated to record the information.